Lately I’ve been getting a lot of questions about my hair colour: specifically, is it real, and if not, what the hell is it?

 Although the Boots Botanics products mentioned above contain small amounts of henna, I’d always been really dubious about using henna itself on my hair.
 I know a lot of hairdressers hate it (and are probably about to lecture me about it: all I will say is that yes, I did do a lot of reading before I tried this, so I’m aware of the pros and cons of it…), and it seemed like a really messy, complicated procedure, what with all of the adding-of-ingredients (I’m not good at following instructions, and most of the henna recipies I found seemed to want me to use things like eye of newt, gathered at moonlight by a virgin, and stuff like that) and then sitting around for hours in a shower cap.
 Also, henna is obviously a permanent dye, not a wash-in, wash-out solution, and that was really NOT what I was looking for.

 Then, however, I read about henna gloss.
 Now, I’m not going to give a full tutorial on this, because this post is already long enough as it is, so if it’s something you want to try, my advice is to Google it first (Here’s a good starting point, but you can’t really read enough about henna before you try it.), but in very simple terms, this involves adding a small amount of henna to your conditioner, and basically creating your own version of a wash-in colour.
-I’ve done this a few times now, and I really like it: yes, it’s a little bit messy, and do you do have to mix the henna the night before and leave it to develop (Also, although you’re only using a small amount of it, it IS still henna, so it won’t just wash out again), but the benefit for me is that it creates a very gradual colour change, which, again, you can build up gradually, either by repeating the treatment, or for leaving it on for longer.
-(I just leave it on for 15 minutes, which I find boosts my colour but doesn’t dramatically change it: you can leave it for much longer than that, though, if you want a more intense colour.)
+I’ve done this a few times now, and I really like it: yes, it’s a little bit messy, and do you do have to mix the henna the night before and leave it to develop (Also, although you’re only using a small amount of it, it IS still henna, so it won’t just wash out again), but the benefit for me is that it creates a very gradual colour change, which, again, you can build up, either by repeating the treatment, or for leaving it on for longer.
 This is much less daunting to me than doing a full-on, permanent dye, and it also leaves my hair feeling nice too, which is an added benefit.